MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-server/Set-SPExcelUserDefinedFunction.md

 ### --------------EXAMPLE 1--------------
 ```
-C:\PS>Set-SPExcelUserDefinedFunction -ExcelServiceApplication "My Excel Service" -Identity SampleCompany.SampleApplication.SampleUdf -Description "This is the new description for the sample UDF"
+PS C:\>Set-SPExcelUserDefinedFunction -ExcelServiceApplication "My Excel Service" -Identity SampleCompany.SampleApplication.SampleUdf -Description "This is the new description for the sample UDF"
 ```

 This example changes the description of the user-defined function (UDF) to the UDF SampleCompany.SampleApplication.SampleUdf file for the Excel Services Application Web service application named My Excel Service.